-Join Tim Grey for an in-depth discussion in this video Blending a logo with blend modes, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Blending a logo with blend modes, part of Photoshop: Creating Composites (2012).

 I'm a big fan of finding the quickest and easiest way to accomplish a task, and …that's certainly true in Photoshop.
 There are often a variety of different …ways you could approach a challenge, and some are more efficient than others. …In the event that you have a graphic logo that you'd like add to an image, that you …want to blend into the image.
 If it's black and white or at least …shades of gray, there's a very good chance that you can use a very automatic …approach to blending the images.
 I have an image here that includes two …individual layers, each with a logo on it.…